 - Regular astigmatism is the more common of the two and occurs when the cornea is slightly more curved in one direction than the other.

-- Irregular astigmatism is less common, and often occurs as the result of an eye injury.
+- Irregular astigmatism is less common and often occurs as the result of an eye injury or a condition which changes the corneal shape such as keratoconus.
 This type of astigmatism occurs when the cornea is not curved evenly.

 The majority of people with astigmatism are born with it, but it can also develop in later life, perhaps as the result of an eye injury or surgical complication.